-Norfolk man charged with killing one, injuring five others to face judge Tuesday
+Charges dismissed in case of Norfolk man accused of killing one, injuring five others

 Around the same time, police said three other gunshot victims walked in to separate hospitals.

-McGregor was charged with second-degree murder and use of a firearm in the commission of a felony.
+McGregor was originally charged with second-degree murder and use of a firearm in the commission of a felony.
+As of March, 2019 all of his charges connected with this incident were nolle prossed.

 RELATED: